HeinrichApfelmus/reactive-banana/README.md

     cd reactive-banana && cabal configure && cabal build && cd ..
     cd reactive-banana-wx && cabal configure && cabal build && cd ..

-To build the Blackboard application (legacy, doesn't work anymore), type

-    cd reactive-banana && cabal configure && cd ..
-    cd reactive-banana-wx && cabal configure && cd ..
-    make BlackBoard

-Note, however, that the BlackBoard application suffers from bitrot and still requires reactive-banana version 0.1.
-So, compilation will likely fail.
-Also note that this **only works for MacOS X**!
-You'll have to change the `Makefile` a bit to make it work on other platforms.

 ## Contribute

 Send me your examples, bindings, problems, suggestions, etc!